 Welcome to our comprehensive Guide to Letting French Property, for current and prospective landlords of property in France.

 In the guide we cover both furnished and unfurnished accommodation - holiday, annual lettings, chambre d'hôtes and gites.

-The guide should also be of use to those looking to rent property in France, although we also have a separate specific guide for tenants at Renting Property in France.
+The guide should also be of use to those looking to rent property in France, although we also have a separate, specific guide for tenants at Renting Property in France.

 Letting property in France can be a tax efficient method of obtaining a second income.

 However, you need to choose your property and your tenant with care, as returns vary substantially across the country and tenants who occupy the property as their main residence have strong of security of tenure.

 - Top Tips

 - Finding a Tenant

 - Selecting Your Tenant

 - Tenancy Agreements